Single-pass Nystr\"{o}m approximation in mixed precision: Nystr o m approximation

 \subsection{Finite precision error bound}

 Our main result in this section is the following theorem.

-\begin{theorem} Let $A \in \mathbb{R}^{n \times n}$ be a symmetric positive semidefinite matrix stored in precision $u_p$, and $\hA_N$ be its approximation computed by Algorithm~\ref{alg:nystrom_reg_id} using precision $u_p$ in step~\ref{step:nystrom_AQ} and precision $u \ll u_p$ in other steps.
-Then with failure probability at most $e^{-t^2/2} + c_1 \alpha$, where $c_1$ is a constant, the approximation error is bounded by
+\begin{theorem} Let $A \in \mathbb{R}^{n \times n}$ be a symmetric positive semidefinite matrix stored in precision $u_p$, and $\hA_N$ be its approximation computed by Algorithm~\ref{alg:nystrom_reg_id} using precision $u_p$ in step~\ref{step:nystrom_AQ} and precision $u \leq u_p$ in other steps.
+If the assumptions \ref{assumpt_first} - \ref{assumpt_simplify_u_up_kappaAk} are satisfied, then the total approximation error is bounded as